IceRaptor/BTDevNotes/Modeling.md

 I always put a cockpit object in my mechs now, even if it is a invisible object hidden in the torso.
 The cockpit saves a ton of headache because your CT will align properly.
 Without it you have to do some funky alignment stuff for the CT.
 I almost always merge my RT/LT into the CT.
 Hips to the Pelvis and shoulders to the upperarm.

+Ctrl+Shift+U to hide / show screen in system

 ## Texturing Notes

 Make lenses with no emission, but a paint-dot on their tips with full occlusion for a 'shine'